cmrivers/epipy/_posts/2014-02-01-case-tree-plot.md

 ###What is a case tree plot?

-Case tree plots are a way to visualize zoonotic disease.
+I developed case tree plots are a way to visualize zoonotic disease.
 However, it can also be used to visualizing environmentally-acquired dieases, or anything that emerges multiple times, is passed from person to person, and then dies out.
 Tweets and retweets might be a useful